Writing Simpler and Faster MPI Applications

 is distributed, it does fewer operations that might cause the Operating System to do a context switch in

-algorithm and switch to running the other application.
+its "fairness" algorithm and switch to running the other application.
 This advantage is very

 slight but noticeable for short worklists - see where the execution time for the framework is greater than